ibm-cloud-docs/cephaas/about-sdsaas.md

 The [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external} provides a user interface for most operations and configuration as well.

-## {{site.data.keyword.cephaas_short}} on IBM Cloud Satellite
-{: #sds-satellite}

-Workloads that require unified storage on-premises, or in a geographic location that is not supported by IBM Cloud data centers, can use IBM Cloud Satellite.
-For more information, see [the documentation](/docs/satellite){: external}.

 ## Next Steps
 {: #about-sds-next-steps}